jimz011/hki-elements/docs/cards/hki-postnl-card/overview.md

 A custom Home Assistant card for tracking PostNL packages with an interactive visual interface, delivery animations, and detailed shipment information.

+## Requirements

+This card requires the **PostNL Integration** to be installed in Home Assistant:
+**[arjenbos/ha-postnl](https://github.com/arjenbos/ha-postnl)** - Home Assistant PostNL integration
+The integration creates sensors that track your PostNL packages automatically.

 ## Features

 ### 📦 Package Tracking